Channel balance option

 To move forward, we will need to see a photo of the attachment on the opposite end of the metal channel, as well as know the exact weight of your window sash.
 Also, please confirm the number of replacement balances you need.
 Thank you!

-A quick learner from Fort Myers FL says:
+Quick Learner from Fort Myers FL

 I bought 4 30" series 395 Channel Balance, S395-30 Option 2920.
 We also bought sash carrier, 15/16, 18-185.
 My friend and I installed one set in one window.
 Everything worked perfectly, both ends fit the space as expected, except the spring won't hold the window open.
 The suspect window is never opened so as long as I could open and close it, I was OK with the status quo.